 The stake gun being similar to the one used in Fright Night II.

 Charley and Amy being chased by Ed in Peter's lair is extremely similar to a scene in Fright Night II, in which the characters are chased through the library by a werewolf.

 Just when you think they've turned Peter Vincent into a Criss Angel clone, he pulls off the facial hair and wig, resembling something much closer to Roddy McDowall's character (albeit with some Mick Jagger rubbed on).

-Invoked by Jerry to Charlie, when he was speaking to him about his mom and girlfriend.
+Invoked by Jerry to Charley, when he was speaking to him about his mom and girlfriend.
 This leads Charley to become a Buffy-type vampire slayer.

 Also, Charley to Peter.
 It takes a little while for it to work, but it does!